Orphans' Courts | Wills and Codicils | Administering Estates | Guardianships of Minors

 How many Orphans’ Courts are there?

-There is an Orphans’ Court in Baltimore City and in each county in the State of Maryland.
-Except for Harford County and Montgomery County, where a Circuit Court judge sits as an Orphans’ Court in probate proceedings, there are three judges on every Orphans’ Court and all three of these judges must run for election every four years in the gubernatorial elections.
-An Orphans’ Court Judge must be a citizen of the State of Maryland and have lived in the jurisdiction where he or she serves for at least the preceding twelve months.
+There is an Orphans’ Court in Baltimore City and in each county in the State of Maryland, except for Harford County, Howard County, and Montgomery County.
+In these three counties, a Circuit Court judge sits as an Orphans’ Court in probate proceedings.
+There are three judges on every Orphans’ Court and all three of these judges must run for election every four years in the gubernatorial elections.
+An Orphans’ Court judge must be a citizen of the State of Maryland and have lived in the jurisdiction where he or she serves for at least the preceding twelve months.

 Does the property of everyone who dies end up in probate?